Restricted type II maximum likelihood priors on regression coefficients: Introduction

 \section{Introduction}

-In this article, we investigate the properties of some restricted type II maximum likelihood (type II ML) priors on regression coefficients in examples in model selection and uncertainty.
+In this article, we investigate the properties of restricted type II maximum likelihood (type II ML) priors on regression coefficients under model uncertainty.
 Along the way, we establish connections with the Bayesian Information Criterion (BIC; \cite{schwarz1978estimating}) and proper priors.
 Operationally, parametric type II ML proceeds as follows: (1) start with a parametric model for the data $y$, specified with a sampling density $f(y \mid \theta)$ and a prior $\pi_\eta(\theta)$ that depends on a hyperparameter $\eta \in \mathcal{C}$ and (2) set $\eta$ by maximizing the marginal likelihood $m(y)$ of the model, that is

 Type II ML was named and extensively studied in \cite{good1965estimation}, and it can be seen as a particular instance of empirical Bayes which, in general, ``estimates'' the hyperparameter $\eta$ from the data (although not necessarily by maximizing the marginal likelihood: a popular alternative is the method of moments).